vladi-rh/rhoai-genaiops-lab-instructions/docs/3-ready-to-scale-101/1-llama-stack.md

 Let’s deploy the Playground to verify the integration between Llama Stack and your LLM before we deep dive into what’s going on under the hood and how we’ll update the frontend.

 1. At this point you know the drill!
 Go to Openshift console, expand `Helm` section from the left menu, click `Releases` and make sure you are on `<USER_NAME>-canopy` project.
-Then from the top right select `Crease Helm Release`.
+Then from the top right select `Create Helm Release`.

     ![llama-stack-playground-helm-release.png](./images/llama-stack-playground-helm-release.png)